 In fact, using zinc may reduce damage to DNA and oxidative stress, as well as early aging (senescence) of cells [R].

 Another study found that zinc helped to reduce DNA damage caused by radiation in immune cells [R].

 Impressively, supplemental zinc may even help prevent diseases like diabetes [R].

 By helping us have a healthy immune response, zinc helps protect the body [R].

-Supplements of zinc at 30 mg per day, along with whey protein, was given to frail elderly hospitalized patients.
+Supplements of zinc at 30 mg per day, along with whey protein, were given to frail elderly hospitalized patients.
 This combination improved activities of daily living and also improved markers of bone health (osteocalcin) and antioxidant status [R].

 Zinc for IBS and gut health